intel/pmem-csi/README.md

 Use `run_driver` as user:root.
 This runs two preparation parts, and starts the driver binary, which listens and responds to API use on a TCP socket.
 You can modify this to use a Unix socket, if needed.

-The driver can be verified in the single-host context.
-This running mode is called "Unified" in the driver.
-Both Controller and Node service run combined in the local host, without Kubernetes context.

-The endpoint for driver access can be specified either:

-* with each csc command as `--endpoint tcp://127.0.0.1:10000`
-* export endpoint as env.variable, see `util/lifecycle-unified.sh`

-`util/lifecycle-unified.sh` has example steps verifying a volume lifecycle.

-`util/sanity-unified.sh` has an example run of API test using csi-sanity.

 #### Run as Kubernetes deployment